 Simultaneously with the closing of the initial public offering, Leo consummated the private placement of 5,333,333 private placement warrants at a price of \$1.50 per warrant to the Sponsor, generating gross proceeds of \$8.0 million.
 Each private placement warrant is exercisable for one Class A ordinary share at a price of \$11.50 per share.
 A portion of the proceeds from the sale of the private placement warrants were added to the proceeds from the initial public offering to be held in the trust account.
-If Leo does not complete a business combination within 24 months from the closing of the initial public offering, the private placement warrants will expire worthless.
-The private placement warrants are non-redeemable and exercisable on a cashless basis so long as they are held by the Sponsor or its permitted transferees.
+If Leo does not complete a business combination within 24 months from the closing of the initial public offering, the private placement warrants were held by the Sponsor or its permitted transferees.